July 13, 2021

 Children don’t have to be at the pool or beach to get too much sun.

 In the hottest months of the year, families love spending time outdoors at the pool or the lake, doing fun activities or playing sports.
 But it’s all fun and games until someone in the family gets a sunburn.
 Everyone can get a sunburn.
-It’s important remember to protect everyone in the family against the sun’s rays.
+It’s important to remember to protect everyone in the family against the sun’s rays.
 Children especially need to be protected from the sun’s burning rays, since most sun damage occurs in childhood.
 Like other burns, sunburns leave the skin red, warm and painful.
 In severe cases, they cause blistering, fever, chills, headache and a general feeling of illness.

 But you can prevent all that!
 Check out these tips for keeping children safe from the sun from the American Academy of Pediatrics, the Centers for Disease Control and the American Academy of Dermatology.